 Now we're ready to take off.
 It took a long time to get ready, but in fact there's really more that we should have done.
 For example, there are all the things mentioned in the previous cross country flight tutorial.
 And there are other IFR preparations that we should have made.
-But again, in the interests of not overwhelming your brains, I'm feeding out the information in trickles.
+But again, in the interests of not overwhelming your brains, I'm only feeding you a bare minimum of information, and feeding it in trickles.
 This brings us to the most important control you have - the 'p' key.
 Use this often, especially when a new concept is introduced.

 Okay.
-Now take off, keeping a heading of $310^{\circ}$ for now.
-Establish a steady rate of climb.
+Now take off, keeping a heading of 310° for now.
+Establish a steady Take off; climb on runrate of climb.
 We plan to climb to 4000 feet.
-There's just one problem though - those ugly looking clouds are standing in our way.
+There's just one problem though - way heading those ugly-looking clouds are standing in our way.